rasmusgerdin/rasmusgerdin/README.md

 ### Hey! 👋

-My name is Rasmus Gerdin, I'm from Stockholm, Sweden, and I'm a node.js & web developer, photographer, IT professional, and all-around tech enthusiast.
+My name is Rasmus Gerdin, I'm from Stockholm, Sweden, and I'm a Node.js & web developer, photographer, and livestream engineer.

 You may know me from the [RTByte] project (a bot for [Discord]), that I've been working on since December of 2016.

 I'm very active on [Discord] (rasmus#0001), and I [tweet] every now and then.
-Please take the time to check out my [website] if you'd like to learn more about me!
+Check out my [website] if you're so inclined 👍🏻.

 <table>
   <tr>